 A teacher will provide step-by-step instructions for drawing a new figure every day.
 These figures usually start by using a Telugu letter or another known symbol.
 In three to four steps, lines and shapes are added to the initial symbol until the drawing clearly represents a figure such as a bumblebee or a dog.
 The Drawing Tutorial Board provides an unintimidating way for every student to be artistic.

-In an effort to increase the opportunities for student leaders to improve their skills and to encourage involvement in the school, Student Committees have been formed.
-These committees are responsible for various aspects of running the school and include mess, discipline, neatness, library, computer, farm, games, photoblog, cultural, and education.
+In an effort to increase the opportunities for student leaders to improve their skills and to encourage their involvement in the school, Student Committees have been formed.
+These committees are responsible for various aspects of school life.
+It is a training ground for all the future leaders emerging out of our schools.

 RDF Matendla School has started a unique concept of the Word Wall.
-Every week new words are put up along with synonyms and their meanings on the wall in the high school corridor.
+Every week new words are put up along with synonyms on the wall in the high school corridor.
 Students and teachers have to create sentences using all the words on the Word Wall.
 This is a new and interesting way to improve their vocabulary and writing skills.
 During the daily General English class, the sentences are discussed between students and teachers and they are even discussed during assembly time once a week.
-The word wall has already spread its influence with students using the words in the English notes as well.
-This concept has been in practice in the primary school for two years now.
+This concept has been in practice in the primary schools.
 Its tremendous success made the teachers try it out in higher classes as well.

-RDF has strong Student Committees set up to support various areas to manage school administration and operations.
-In order to build self reliance in students, schools formed Grievance Committees.
-There is 1 student representative elected from each class.
+RDF has strong Student Committees set up to support various areas of school administration and operations.
+In order to build self-reliance in students, schools formed Grievance Committees.
+There is one student representative elected from each class.
 Any areas of concern with individual students, teachers, in the school or larger community are brought to their attention.
 A meeting is held once a month with the teacher in charge and solutions are discussed and implemented by consensus.

 Every RDF school has a Village Committee, comprised of parents from each school.
-The committee is an integral part of the school structure and inputs are taken from committee members on crucial development matters in the school.
+The committee is an integral part of the school system and inputs are taken from committee members on crucial developmental matters in the school.
 All key decisions are made only after reaching a consensus with the village committee and then directed to the Head Office and the Board.
-The committee helps in all areas ranging from fee structure, academics, student diet and also collecting donations.
-It’s one of the way in which RDF aims to maintain strong relations with the communities it operates in.
+The committee helps in all areas ranging from fee structure, academics, and student diet and also collecting donations.
+It’s one of the ways in which RDF aims to maintain a strong association with the communities.